Kamalesh3112/Azure-customer-segmentation-ML-model-Deployment/README.md

 >, Shreya Bodla

-**The complete procedure of this work will be uploaded in the form of pdf soon into this repositery as this project requires a final development**
+**The complete procedure of this work has been uploaded in the form of pdf soon into this repositery as this project requires a final development with renamed as Machine Learning model - Deployment in Azure**